Air show season includes UK jets, F-35s and 747s

 Often, the F-22 is sent to intercept Russian bombers when they get a little too close to US air space.

-The last-of-its-kind Northrup N9MB Flying Wing.
+The last-of-its-kind Northrop N9MB Flying Wing.

 Courtesy Planes of Fame Museum/Britt Dietz